 Let’s talk.
-I’m up at 2:30 AM writing this post because I can not sleep.
+I’m up at 2:30 AM writing this recipe for Strawberry Cream Donuts because I can not sleep.
 For the life of me, I cannot rest after waking up in panic thinking about sending Judah off to preschool in two weeks.
 All of these questions keep popping up in my head: “What do I need to pack for him?”
 “Does he need new shoes?”
 “Where do I go to drop him off?”
 “Will he get a snack there or go hungry?”
 “How do I know they won’t accidentally send him off with a stranger after school!?!?”

 And the list goes on.